-It wasn’t true, but Hart was pleased Jim thought so.
-Besides, the chit-chat was good.
-The whole point was to convince Courtney – and everyone else – that there wasn’t a thing out of place with the new program.
+Hart didn’t correct him.
+He seemed pleased with the chit-chat.
+The whole point was to convince the campus worker—and everyone else—that there wasn’t a thing out of place with the new program.

-“Any minute now…the campus bus picked them up from the airport.
-All except Jessica.
-Wait, that’s her!
-That’s Jessica.”
-Hart walked over to a confident young woman talking with a freshman orientation helper next to the patio, his piercing eyes glancing around.
-Her brown hair glinted in the sun as she turned on him.
+“I should say hi,” Hart walked over to a confident young woman talking to a freshman orientation helper, her brown hair glinting in the sun.
 Like Hart, she walked and talked with a sureness that was as flawless as it could be without turning into obnoxiousness.

 “Hello, Hart,” she said brightly with a quick smile that was as gorgeous as it was intentionally insincere.
 “Oh, guess I should call you Mr. Randolph, no President Randolph, right?”

 “Hart is…no, uhm, yes, yes…President Randolph is better.”
 He wiped his brow with a clean, large hand.
-“This is my wife, Courtney.
-Courtney, this is Jessica Hampton.”
+“It really is great you volunteered to help these international kids out, you know.”

 “I didn’t.
 I was recruited for it.”